 What many folks do not realize is that all fats are actually a combination of saturated, monounsaturated and polyunsaturated fats.

 Polyunsaturated vegetable oils are the rancid ones full of free radicals that are used in processed foods.
-They are also the bad fats that when consumed to excess as is the case in the Western diet, inflammation and degenerative disease is the result.
+They are the bad fats that when consumed to excess as is the case in the Western diet, inflammation and degenerative disease is the result.
 Vegetable oils also contribute to a tendency to gain weight.

-Here’s where the caution about using chicken fat comes in:
+Caution about using chicken fat

 If you are new to Traditional Diet and your pantry is still fairly loaded up with processed foods in the form of chips, crackers, cookies, etc – even if organic – it is best to use another traditional fat for cooking than chicken fat.